savedra1/clipse/README.md

 ```

 The above command creates a `nohup` process of `clipse --listen-shell`, which if called on its own will start a listener in your current terminal session instead.
 If `nohup` is not supported on your system, you can use your preferred method of running `clipse --listen-shell` in the background instead.

+__Note: The following examples are based on bash/zsh shell environments.
+If you use something else like `foot` or `fish`, you may need to construct the command differently, referencing the relevant documentation.__

 ### Hyprland